meganz/sdk/README.md

 	git clone https://github.com/microsoft/vcpkg

+**Note**: VCPKG local repository needs to be updated from time to time.
+If never done, it will eventually fail to find new dependencies or others updated to versions newer than what it already had.
+The solution is simple: go to VCPKG local repository and run `git pull`.

 ### Configuration

 The following instructions are for configuring the project from the CLI, but cmake-gui or any editor or IDE